MicrosoftDocs/dynamics365smb-docs-pr.da-dk/business-central/ui-how-create-custom-report-layout.md

 > Husk at indlæse det rapportlayout dokument, du har ændret.
 Ellers vil det nye rapportlayout ikke være tilgængeligt.

 <!--
-##  <a name="MakeChangesToLayout"></a> Create and Modify Custom Report Layouts
+##  <a name="MakeChangesToLayout"></a> Create and modify custom report layouts

-To make general formatting and layout changes, such as changing text font, adding and modifying a table, or removing a data field, just use the basic editing features of Word, like you do with any Word document.
+To make general formatting and layout changes, such as changing text font, adding and modifying a table, or removing a data field, just use the basic editing features of Word like you do with any Word document.

 If you're designing a Word report layout from scratch or adding new data fields, then start by adding a table that includes rows and columns that will eventually hold the data fields.

 > [!TIP]
 > Show the table gridlines so that you see the boundaries of table cells.
 Remember to hide the gridlines when you're done editing.
 To show or hide table gridlines, select the table, and then under **Layout** on the **Table** tab, choose **View Gridlines**.

-### Embedding Fonts in Word Layouts for Consistency
+### Embedding fonts in Word layouts for consistency

 To ensure that reports always display and print with the intended fonts, wherever users open or print the reports, you can embed the fonts in the Word document.
 However, embedding fonts can significantly increase the size of the Word files.
-For more information about embedding fonts in Word, see [Embed fonts in Word, PowerPoint, or Excel](https://support.office.com/article/Embed-fonts-in-Word-PowerPoint-or-Excel-cb3982aa-ea76-4323-b008-86670f222dbc).
+Learn more about embedding fonts in Word at [Embed fonts in Word, PowerPoint, or Excel](https://support.office.com/article/Embed-fonts-in-Word-PowerPoint-or-Excel-cb3982aa-ea76-4323-b008-86670f222dbc).

-###  <a name="RemoveField"></a> Removing Label and Data Fields in Word Layouts
+###  <a name="RemoveField"></a> Removing label and data fields in Word layouts

  Label and data fields of a report are contained in content controls in Word.
 The following figure illustrates a content control when it's selected in the Word document.